vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 // Only Layer 5 — algorithms on raw containers, no adaptors
 #include <boost/range/algorithm.hpp>

-// Only Layer 4 — adaptors, but no algorithms needed
+// Only Layer 4 — adaptors, but no algorithms
 #include <boost/range/adaptors.hpp>

 // Everything